google/WebFundamentals/src/content/en/tools/workbox/guides/precache-files/cli.md

 ]);</code></pre>

-<p>When you make a change to your project, run the inject manifest command
+When you make a change to your project, run the inject manifest command and you'll have an up to date service worker with precache support.

-and you'll have an up to date service worker with precache support.</p>
+{% include web/tools/workbox/guides/_shared/precache-config.md %}